-The International Fund invests primarily in the stocks of companies based in Europe, the Asia-Pacific region, and throughout the rest of the world, as applicable.
+The International Opportunities Fund, Sustainable Solutions Fund and International Equity Fund invest primarily in the stocks of non-U.S. companies.
 Non-U.S. equity securities are valued on the basis of their most recent closing market prices at 4 pm Eastern Time except under the circumstances described below.
 Most non-U.S. markets close before 4 pm Eastern Time.
 If a Fund determines that developments between the close of the non-U.S. market and 4 pm Eastern Time will, in its judgment, materially affect the value of some or all of the Fund's securities, the Fund will adjust the previous closing prices to reflect what it believes to be the fair value of the securities as of 4 pm Eastern Time.
 In deciding whether to make these adjustments, the Fund reviews a variety of factors, including developments in foreign markets, the performance of U.S. securities markets, and the performance of instruments trading in U.S. markets that represent foreign securities and baskets of foreign securities.
 A Fund may also fair value securities in other situations, for example, when a particular foreign market is closed but the Fund is open.
-The Fund uses outside pricing services to provide it with closing market prices and information used for adjusting those prices.
+Each Fund uses outside pricing services to provide it with closing market prices and information used for adjusting those prices.
 The fair value for a foreign security reported on by such service with a confidence level approved by the Board, shall be the value provided by such service.
-However, the Fund cannot predict how often it will use closing prices and how often it will adjust those prices.
+However, a Fund cannot predict how often it will use closing prices and how often it will adjust those prices.
 As a means of evaluating its fair value process, the Fund routinely compares closing market prices, the next day's opening prices in the same markets, and adjusted prices.

-Please note that the International Fund holds securities that are primarily listed on foreign exchanges that may trade on weekends or other days when the Funds do not calculate their net asset value or price their shares.
+Please note that the Each Fund may hold securities that are primarily listed on foreign exchanges that may trade on weekends or other days when the Funds do not calculate their net asset value or price their shares.
 Therefore, the value of the securities held by these Funds may change on days when shareholders will not be able to purchase or sell the applicable Fund's shares.

-Investor shares, Class A shares, Institutional shares, Class R and Class Y shares may be purchased directly from the Distributor or through Service Organizations (see "Transfer Agent, Custodian, and Service Organizations" below) by clients of those Service Organizations.
+Shares of a Fund may be purchased directly from the Distributor or through Service Organizations (see "Transfer Agent, Custodian, and Service Organizations" below) by clients of those Service Organizations.
 If an investor purchases such shares through a Service Organization, the Service Organization must promptly transmit such order to the appropriate Fund so that the order receives the net asset value next determined following receipt of the order.
 Investors wishing to purchase shares through a Service Organization should contact that organization directly for appropriate instructions.
 Investors making purchases through a Service Organization should be aware that it is the responsibility of the Service Organization to transmit orders for purchases of shares by its customers to the Transfer Agent and to deliver required funds on a timely basis.